AdguardTeam/KnowledgeBase/docs/adguard-for-linux/settings.md

     - `--all`: View all filters
 - `install`: Install a filter.
 Enter the URL of the filter you want to install
 - `enable`: Enable a filter.
 Enter the name or ID of the filter
 - `disable`: Disable a filter.
-Enter the filter name or ID
+Enter the name or ID of the filter
 - `update`: Update filters